PhysiCell-Tools/python-loader/README.md

 ## Release Notes:
 + version 3.2.14 (2024-0?-??): elmbeech/physicelldataloader
+    + **pip install pcdl**: will again install all library dependencies, as well anndata and requests.
     + pyMCDS handels now intracellular **physinboss** data too, data is store in cell_df.
     + rename pyMCDS get\_scatter to **plot_scatter** for conciseness.
     + rename pyMCDS get\_contour to **plot_contour** for conciseness.